Derrick2000/Derrick2000/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 📚 &nbsp; I have completed my bachelor's degree from UC San Diego and will continue my Computer Science Master degree at UIUC
+- 📚 &nbsp; I have completed my bachelor's degree in Math-Computer Science from UC San Diego
+- 📚 &nbsp; I will continue my master's degree in Computer Science at UIUC
-- 🎉 &nbsp; I participated in UCSD TripleC for 1 years, served as the Backend Engineer.
+- 🎉 &nbsp; I participated in UCSD TripleC for 1 years, served as a Backend Engineer
 - 🤔 &nbsp; I'm currently looking for software engineer internships at summer 2024
 - 🏀 &nbsp; I'm a basketball enthusiast and love to hit to gym to get better
 - ⚡ &nbsp; I'm a 🐱 and 🐶 lover who never owns any (Ask my parents!!)